shoaib4/Coding/Psych_Project_doc/1_HLD.md

 ### Server

-Lets say over game is popular and has 100,000 active player per month out of 1 million player who downloaded the game.And daily 1000 player on online at any given moment.But at peek times like say 6:00pm there ar 10,000 player online.
+Lets say our game is popular and has 100,000 active player per month out of 1 million player who downloaded the game.And daily 1000 player on online at any given moment.But at peek times like say 6:00pm there ar 10,000 player online.

 _TODO:: calculations on thy this is not possible_